mrismanaziz/Reforestation/README.md

-## What did the ocean say to the beach?
-Thanks for all the sediment.
+## What do you call a careful wolf?
+Aware wolf.